Main Characters | Demon Slayer Corps (Hashira) | Muzan Kibutsuji and the Twelve Kizuki | Civilians | Other Demons | Demon Slayer Academy

 - Eye Scream: He lost his left eye from one of the demons in the middle of the swordsmith village raid.

 - Hair-Trigger Temper: Every time Tanjiro broke or damaged his sword, Haganezuka would chase him with knives for several hours.
 Because of these actions and his bad attitude in general, he doesn't have many clients aside from Tanjiro.

 - Heroic Build: During the beginning of the Swordsmith Village Arc, he is reported missing and Tanjiro is unable to find him.
 When he finally appears, he is positively yoked, having spent weeks putting himself through Training from Hell in the mountains in order to forge the perfect blade for Tanjiro.
-This is Played for Laughs, but it later saves his life after Upper Moon 5 Gyokko finds him working on the sword and attempts to break his will by torturing him.
+This is Played for Laughs, but it later saves his life after Upper Rank 5 Gyokko finds him working on the sword and attempts to break his will by torturing him.
 It is unlikely he would have survived all the punishment for as long as he did if his physical constitution wasn't so durable thanks to his training.

 - Hypocritical Humor: Haganezuka regularly attacks Tanjiro when he breaks/loses the swords he builds, not because he's actually mad at Tanjiro, but he's frustrated at himself at the fact that his craft is not good enough for the occupational hazards Tanjiro has to go through.
 As Chief Tecchin states, the standard of the village swordsmithing is that the swords for the Demon Slayers must never break.

 - Jerk with a Heart of Gold: He is easily angered when something happens to his swords, but he really does take his job as a swordsmith very seriously.
 And although Tanjiro broke some of his swords, at the end of the day he's willing to make new ones for Tanjiro to continue on fighting.